Bigsby/osing/README.md

     Booting from Hard Disk...
     _
    ```
-   Doing notthing with a none-blinking cursor.
+   Doing nothing with a none-blinking cursor.

 This is as close to nothing a running kernel (or an operating system) can be.